 2. DNA is extracted from that organism.
 This is like taking out the entire cookbook.

 6. Once a transgenic organism has been created, traditional breeding is used to improve the characteristics of the final product.
-So, genetic engineering does not eliminate the need for traditional reproduction.
+So, genetic engineering does not eliminate the need for conventional reproduction.
 It is simply a way to add new features to the group.

-However, special attention has been paid to such achievements for fear that they may lead to unfavorable and possibly dangerous traits in microorganisms that were previously free of them, for example, resistance to antibiotics, production of toxins or tendency to cause diseases.
+However, special attention has been paid to such achievements for fear that they may lead to unfavorable and possibly dangerous traits in microorganisms that were previously free of them, for example, resistance to antibiotics, production of toxins, or tendency to cause diseases.

 How does genetic engineering compare with traditional reproduction?